audiogambero/audiogambero/README.md

 I'm a developer for Acustica Audio.
 In my spare time I work on personal projects that, as my username suggest, are audio-related.

-Currently studying linear phase filters.
+Currently studying WDFs and Pitch Tracking.

 If you want to contact me, this is my email: samuele.gamberoni.audio@gmail.com